-(First two photos here are from Mercy Isaacs illustrating formal and informal photographs.
-Mercy is a Dadamac Learner)
+The first two photos here are from Mercy Isaacs and they illustrate formal and informal photographs.
+Mercy is a Dadamac Learner.

 John Dada would like all Fantsuam Foundation staff/volunteers to be able to use cameras well, in order to record what happens at FF, and to communicate effectively within the organisation and to outsiders, especially to report to donors and funding agencies

 Many people who are not comfortable writing reports can share information much more easily by using a camera.
 This is particularly true in rural Nigeria - an area with high levels of illiteracy, a culture of oral communication rather than written communication, where English is an additional language for most people, and not the language of choice.